kentaro/wasmtube/README.md

 # Wasmtube

-Wasmtube is a bridging library that allows you to communicate between Elixir and Wasm via JSON-encoded structured values.
+Wasmtube is a bridging library that allows you to communicate between Elixir and Wasm.
+It supports images and structured values as arguments to be passed into Wasm functions.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `wasmtube` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do